Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/06-tr-journal-tests.rst

 E.6 Title Report Audit Tests for Journals
 -----------------------------------------

-This section of the appendix outlines tests that MUST be run during audits for a Host_Type that is required to offer the Title Report and which includes Book and/or Reference_Work content requiring delivery of the journal-related Standard Views of the Title Report (TR_J1, TR_J2, TR_J3, TR_J4).
+This section of the appendix outlines tests that MUST be run during audits for a Host_Type that is required to offer the Title Report and which includes Journal content requiring delivery of the journal-related Standard Views of the Title Report (TR_J1, TR_J2, TR_J3, TR_J4).
+Title Report audit tests for journals apply to Host_Types Aggregated_Full_Content and eJournal.

 The Title Report will be COUNTER-compliant for journal content if the following audit tests are passed.
 The journal-related Standard Views of the Title Report (TR_J1, TR_J2, TR_J3, TR_J4) will be COUNTER-compliant if the metrics match those in the Title Report, with the appropriate aggregation.

 Audit test requirements vary depending on the set up of the platform, as indicated by the Options within the tests below.

-Title Report audit tests for journals apply to Host_Types Aggregated_Full_Content and eJournal.

 For ease of reading the term ‘journal articles’ has been used to indicate content items within Data_Type=Journal.